VitalShell/Pinger/README.md

 ```

 ### Verbose log with the critical delay specified
-You can use `-d` option to specify the critical delay for replies.
+You can use the `-d` option to specify the critical delay for replies.
 ```
 # ./pinger.pl -h somewhere.com -v -d 90
 ```